Howl698/CF-Rockbuster-Analysis/README.md

 * Revenue by movie titles
 * Customers by region (country, city)

-The Rockbuster Data Dictionary outlines the entity relationship diagram (ERD) pertaining to the Rockbuster datasets that were queried and analyzed ([Rockbuster Data Dictionary.pdf](https://github.com/Howl698/CF-Rockbuster-Analysis/files/7816561/Rockbuster.Data.Dictionary.pdf)).
+The Rockbuster Data Dictionary outlines the entity relationship diagram (ERD) pertaining to the Rockbuster dataset that was queried and analyzed ([Rockbuster Data Dictionary.pdf](https://github.com/Howl698/CF-Rockbuster-Analysis/files/7816561/Rockbuster.Data.Dictionary.pdf)).

 # Tools